 The mitigation guidelines should be used for both willful and non-willful penalties.
 You must meet four threshold conditions to qualify for the mitigation guidelines:

-- You must have no history of criminal tax or Bank Secrecy Act violations in the past ten years and no previous FBAR penalty assessments.
+- You must have no history of criminal tax cases or Bank Secrecy Act violations in the past ten years and no previous FBAR penalty assessments.

 - None of the money in your foreign accounts was used for a criminal purpose or from an illegal source.